 The application should always test by thinking about all the scenarios of day-to-day life usage.
-The purpose is to testing in a real-world situation is “Beta and User Acceptance” testing should invariably be done on real devices to get the correct functioning of the application.
+The purpose is to testing in a real-world situation is “Beta and User Acceptance” Testing should invariably be done on real devices to get the correct functioning of the application.

 To conclude, why we want real device testing has many reasons to stay in the real world.
 Also, in the early stages of development, it is vital to test on real devices so that parallel developers should be able to test the performance.
-Moreover, for fine-check that is verification on Wi-Fi and cellular data, check the location services, access to the camera, and contacts should be check beforehand.
+Moreover, for fine-check that verification on Wi-Fi and cellular data, check the location services, access to the camera, and contacts should be checked beforehand.